alfredzou/alfredzou.github.io/_posts/2020-04-07-Reflection.md

 ### Final Remarks

-Overall, GA's DSI course has been an an amazing experience.
+Overall, GA's DSI course has been an an amazing experience and personally well worth the $17,500.
 If you are considering taking this course, you need to make your own decisions based on your financial situation and professional goals.